redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 See
-[Rancher support and maintenance terms](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-8-6/) for more information about the OS versions that have been tested with Rancher managed K3s clusters.
+[Rancher support and maintenance terms](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/rancher-v2-8-6/) for more information about the OS versions that have been tested with Rancher-managed K3s clusters.

 ### Ubuntu {#k3s-ubuntu}